 Line a mini cupcake tin with paper liners.

 Combine all the ingredients for the base in a mixer fitted with the paddle attachment or food processor.

 Whisk together the ingredients for the chocolate topping in a medium-sized bowl.
 Make small teaspoon-sized balls of almond mixture and place in center of each baking cup.
 Pour chocolate mixture over and fill flush with top line of baking cup.
 Place in freezer or fridge for several hours until firm.
 When ready to serve, sprinkle with Maldon salt.

 You can really use almond butter at every meal—for breakfast, lunch, dinner, or dessert, it’s a healthy and balanced ingredient that adds creaminess to any dish.

 Bottom line: which nut butter is best?
 In terms of nutrition, both are pretty good choices—they’re nearly equal in protein, healthy fats, and calories, and have their own unique but comparable micronutrient profiles.

 But for those concerned with toxins, fungi, and GMOs, organic almond butter seems to be the safer bet.
-Good news—you can find both organic peanut butter and organic almond butter at Thrive Market—and we also have non-GMO varieties, too.
+Good news—you can find both organic peanut butter and almond butter at Thrive Market—and we also have non-GMO varieties, too.